Topological State Transfer through Effective Boundary-Mode Channels: Discussions and conclusions

 \subsection{Conclusions}

-We have proposed to simulate topologically protected solitons using a gap-tunable superconducting-qubit chain, in which the Hamiltonian is equivalent to the SSH model when the total excitations of the qubit chain is limited to one.
-We show that topological edge states can be directly probed through the quench dynamics of the chain after a spin-up state is injected.
+We have proposed to simulate topological phenomenon using a gap-tunable superconducting-qubit chain, in which the Hamiltonian is equivalent to the SSH model when the total excitations of the qubit chain is limited to one.
 The spin-up injection at the localized edge state is robust against fluctuations, which can be used to store quantum information.
 We further show an equivalence of the Rice-Mele model can be realized with the time modulated frequencies and the coupling strengths of the qubit chain, and the adiabatic pumping of an edge state can be realized in this time modulated qubit chain.
-In our numerical simulation, we take a larger number of the qubits in the chain, e.g., $14$ qubits, however, we find that the topological phenomena can also be demonstrated in such chain with even smaller qubit number, e.g., $8$ qubits.
+In our numerical simulation, we take a larger number of the qubits in the chain, e.g., $7$ unit cells.
+However, we find that the topological phenomena can also be demonstrated in such chain with even smaller qubit number, e.g., $4$ unit cells.
 We also find that the localization can become more strong with the increase of the qubit number of the chain.

-In summary, superconducting quantum circuits can artificially be designed according to the purpose of the experiments.
+In summary, superconducting quantum circuits can be artificially designed according to the purpose of the experiments.
 In particular, the qubit frequencies and qubit-qubit couplings can be easily modulated or tuned.
 This opens many possibilities to simulate or demonstrate various topological physics of matter on demand with artificial designs.
 We demonstrate that a spin-up state prepared in the one edge of a topological qubit chain can be transferred to the other edge of the chain.
 This stater transfer process can be interpreted by restricting the Hilbert space of the Hamiltonian into the subspace of the edge states.
 Thus the hamiltonian of the chain can degenerate to a two-state LZ model, and the state transfer process in the long qubit chain can be easily understood with the adiabatic passage in the LZ model.
 With this comprehension, we have designed a new approach to achieve the two-qubit Bell state transfer in a trimer Rice-Mele model.
 Our proposal can also be expended to other tunable quantum system.